MicrosoftDocs/power-automate-docs/articles/mobile/run-instant-flows.md

 # Run instant flows

 Create instant flows in Power Automate and then run them anywhere, at any time, on your mobile device.
 Instant flows were previously called button flows.
-To learn more about creating an instant flow, go to [Instant flows overview](/articles/introduction-to-button-flows.md).
+To learn more about creating an instant flow, go to [Create flows from your phone](/articles/mobile-create-flow.md).

 1. In the Power Automate mobile app, select **Instant flows**, and then select the flow you want to run.